Written by Daniel King | Edited By Walter Pacheco | Last Update: June 20, 2024

 • A third method uses a high-speed milling process to break asbestos fibers down into nonhazardous inert minerals.

-The non-hazardous end products of these recycling methods may be delivered to a regular landfill.
+The non-hazardous end products of these recycling methods may be sent to a regular landfill.
 Or they can be used in construction materials, as packing material or as concrete aggregate.

 Benefits of Recycling Asbestos Materials

-• Permanent Solution: The recycling process destroys asbestos fibers and converts them into a nonhazardous substance.
+• Permanent Solution: The recycling process destroys asbestos fibers.
+It turns them into a safe substance.

 • Reusable Products: The end products can be used in a variety of applications.

-• Offsets Costs of Abatement: Recycling asbestos can offset the cost of abatement by producing material that can be safely used rather than paying a high price for dumping hazardous waste.
+• Offsets Costs of Abatement: Recycling asbestos can offset the cost of abatement.
+It produces a safe material for use, instead of paying to dump hazardous waste.

-Currently, the cost of recycling asbestos is about three times that of traditional disposal.
+Recycling asbestos now costs about three times as much as disposal.
 Some of the cost may be recouped by selling the nonhazardous end products.

 In the U.S., asbestos recycling is not available to the general public.
 The Department of Defense has recycled asbestos at the Savannah River Site in Aiken, South Carolina.
 Private companies are working on developing and refining asbestos recycling technologies.
 The goal is to make it more affordable in the near future.

-Asbestos recycling is a safer way to dispose of asbestos-containing materials.
-The availability of regulated disposal sites is dwindling.
-This means asbestos recycling will soon become increasingly important.
+Asbestos recycling is a safer way to dispose of asbestos materials.
+There are fewer regulated sites for waste disposal.
+This means asbestos recycling will soon become more important.

 Improper Asbestos Abatement and Disposal

-The U.S. Environmental Protection Agency requires certain practices for the demolition of asbestos-containing buildings to prevent exposing workers and the public to asbestos.
-These practices involve creating a thorough plan on how to safely remove the asbestos, using water and other methods to prevent the release of asbestos particles during and after demolition, and following proper disposal requirements.
+The U.S. Environmental Protection Agency requires certain practices for demolishing asbestos buildings.
+This protects workers and the public from asbestos.
+These practices involve creating a plan to safely remove the asbestos.

-• In late 2019, unlicensed laborers without a permit carried out improper asbestos removal at the village hall in the Village of Hazel Crest, Illinois.
-The workers removed carpeting that may have released asbestos fibers and removed window caulking that contained friable asbestos.
+• In late 2019, unlicensed workers removed asbestos at the Hazel Crest, Illinois, village hall.
+They did it without a permit.
+The workers removed carpeting that may have released asbestos fibers.
+They also removed window caulking that had friable asbestos.
 They dumped the asbestos waste into a dumpster without bagging, sealing or labeling the waste.
 Two companies were involved in the project, and they face fines from $1,900 to $31,000.

-• In February 2019, an experienced contractor and housing inspector from Iowa was sentenced to two years of probation and fined $10,000 for improper removal of asbestos in a home he purchased with the intention of renovating it into an apartment building.
-The contractor failed to inspect the home for asbestos, hired workers who were not licensed in asbestos abatement and failed to report the asbestos abatement project to the Iowa Department of Natural Resources.
+• In February 2019, an Iowa contractor and housing inspector was sentenced to two years of probation and fined $10,000.
+He had improperly removed asbestos from a home he bought to renovate into an apartment building.
+The contractor failed to check the home for asbestos.
+He then hired workers who were not licensed in asbestos abatement.
+He also failed to report the asbestos abatement project to the Iowa Department of Natural Resources.

-• In 2014, the Washington State Department of Labor & Industries cited two companies for 19 safety and health violations involving asbestos exposure during the demolition of a Seattle apartment building.
-Violations included exposing workers to asbestos, leaving asbestos debris on site and other violations that occurred during the demolition.
-The building contained asbestos in popcorn ceilings and sheet vinyl flooring.
+• In 2014, Washington state cited two companies for 19 asbestos violations.
+They involved asbestos exposure during the demolition of a Seattle apartment building.
+Violations included exposing workers to asbestos and leaving asbestos debris on site.
+Other violations occurred during the demolition.
+The building had asbestos in its popcorn ceilings and vinyl floors.
 The violations triggered fines reaching $379,100.

 How to Identify and Protect Your Family from Asbestos

-Learning about asbestos products that may be common in homes and schools can help you protect your family from asbestos exposure.
-This will also help your family members learn to recognize and avoid waste that was improperly dumped that may contain asbestos.
+Asbestos products may be common in homes and schools.
+Knowing about them can help you protect your family from exposure.
+It will also help your family recognize and avoid improperly dumped waste that may contain asbestos.

 Older asbestos-containing products can include: